-•The Charity has taken steps to ensure that the assets of the funds are properly managed and accounted for.
-The charity has not made any donations during the year ended 31 March 2023.
+- •The Charity has taken steps to ensure that the assets of the funds are properly managed and accounted for.
+The charity made 15 donations totalling £13,707 during the financial year to 31 March 2023. - •There is varied success in dispertion of the Trust in some areas nearly all of the available funding has been awarded, and in others around 25%, despite ongoing promotion of the Trust.